-Easy – Cooking bacon in the oven is so easy!
+Easy – Cooking oven baked bacon is so easy!
 Just line a baking sheet with parchment paper, add bacon, and set a timer.
 Viola!
 Perfect bacon every time.

 Perfect for batch cooking – Do you have some recipes coming up for the week that require perfectly crispy bacon?
 Then this is the way to batch your bacon – right in the oven!

-Keeps well – After you batch bake this bacon in the oven, you can keep it in an airtight container in the fridge for up to 1 week.
+Keeps well – After you batch bake this oven baked bacon, you can keep it in an airtight container in the fridge for up to 1 week.

 Crispy, crispy, crispy – I can’t emphasize enough how amazingly crispy this bacon gets in the oven.
 If you love crispy bacon, then this recipe is for you!